spinnaker/spinnaker.github.io/setup/ci/gcb.md

       --project $PROJECT_ID
     ```

-Finally, you will need a service account that has both Cloud Build Editor and Pub/Sub Subscriber permissions, which is
+Finally, you will need a service account that has both Cloud Build Editor and Pub/Sub Subscriber permissions.
-assumed to be in a file at path `$SERVICE_ACCOUNT_KEY` in the below commands.
+The commands below look for the service account key in a path/file defined in `$SERVICE_ACCOUNT_KEY`.

-## Configure Spinnaker for Google Cloud Build Support
+## Configure Spinnaker to work with Google Cloud Build

 Use the following Halyard command to create a GCB account, enable the GCB integration, and re-deploy Spinnaker.
 ```